Note to the reader: we interviewed world renowned lipid expert Dr. Thomas Dayspring on the Gene Food Podcast. APOB was a hot topic on the show.

 In another study, researchers found that Saudis with familial hypercholesterolemia were more likely to have the rs151009667 polymorphism.
 8

-In conclusion, ApoB is an important thing to measure alongside LDL-C and LDL-P. Focusing on LDL-C levels alone can give you a false sense of security about your risk of cardiovascular disease, heart attack, and stroke.
+In conclusion, ApoB is an important thing to measure if you’re concerned with heart health and longevity.
+Focusing on LDL-C levels alone can give you a false sense of security about your risk of cardiovascular disease, heart attack, and stroke.

 It’s also good to know if you have any SNPs affecting ApoB as these could dramatically increase your risk of cardiovascular problems and other health issues.